faymarie/crowdfunding-analysis/README.md

 In spite of increasing project numbers and therefore higher competition, there have never been more campaigns ending successfully than today.
 Also, the collected pledges for each successful project have been staying on a relatively stable level.

 **The number of monthly crowdfunding campaigns has been growing again since 2018.**
-After a rather slow growth in the first 5 years after Kickstarter's launch, crowdfunding activities exploded in August 2014 and again in March/April 2015.
+After a rather moderate growth in the first 5 years after Kickstarter's launch, crowdfunding activities exploded in August 2014 and again in March/April 2015.
 Project counts settled down thereafter.
 Nevertheless, with roughly 2k new projects each month, activities remained on a high level up until today.
 Since 2018, the number of campaigns ending each month has been increasing notably.

 **In 2018, 63.5% of campaigns were successful.**
 With the hype of Kickstarter in late 2014, we found an abnormally high percentage of failed projects.
 61% flopped.
 During the years of recession the likelihood of failing minimally exceeded the success rates.
 51% of projects failed.
 By the beginning of 2018, Kickstarter turned success and failure rates upside down.
 On average, 63.5% of completed campaigns had the chance to succeed.
 Actually, the record for successful campaigns was set only recently, in March 2019.
 Chances of winning were 74%!